England: Transport

 The Department for Transport is the government body responsible for overseeing transport in England.
 The department is run by the Secretary of State for Transport.

 England has a dense and modern transportation infrastructure.
 There are many motorways in England, and many other trunk roads, such as the A1 Great North Road, which runs through eastern England from London to Newcastle (much of this section is motorway) and onward to the Scottish border.
 The longest motorway in England is the M6, from Rugby through the North West up to the Anglo-Scottish border, a distance of 232 mi.
 Other major routes include: the M1 from London to Leeds, the M25 which encircles London, the M60 which encircles Manchester, the M4 from London to South Wales, the M62 from Liverpool via Manchester to East Yorkshire, and the M5 from Birmingham to Bristol and the South West.

-Bus transport across the country is widespread; major companies include Arriva, FirstGroup, Go-Ahead Group, National Express, Rotala and Stagecoach Group.
+Bus transport across the country is widespread; major companies include Arriva, FirstGroup, Go-Ahead Group, Mobico Group, Rotala and Stagecoach Group.
+Bus rapid transit originated in England with the Runcorn Busway opening in 1971.
 The red double-decker buses in London have become a symbol of England.
 National Cycle Route offers cycling routes nationally.
-There is a rapid transit network in two English cities: the London Underground; and the Tyne and Wear Metro in Newcastle upon Tyne, Gateshead and Sunderland.
-There are several tram networks, such as the Blackpool tramway, Manchester Metrolink, Sheffield Supertram and West Midlands Metro, and the Tramlink system centred on Croydon in South London.

-Great British Railways is a planned state-owned public body that will oversee rail transport in Great Britain from 2023.
-The Office of Rail and Road is responsible for the economic and safety regulation of England's railways.